Sebastian Faust: Characterization

-Familial themes
+An English-born warlock, Sebastian is a black sheep of the Faust family, leaning toward heroics.
+He is known for lacking a soul from a demonic bargain wherein his father attempted to sell his soul for power, granted it instead.
+One side-effect granted him no pupils, leading him to obscure this with aviators and, while not impossible, finds difficult in formulating meaningful relations (platonic and romantic).
+He also considered among the most dangerous black magic practitioners on Earth (on par with Wizard (William Zard) and the Enchantress), also having a negative reputation due to his ties with his father.
+Following DC Rebirth, his reputation shifted more positively as a A.R.G.U.S. director and most proficient wizard in its ranks until his defection.

-The most reoccurring theme of the character is his relationship with his dysfunctional family, stemming from Felix Faust's influence; as a infant, Felix once used him as a bargaining tool and taught him the mystic arts.
+The most reoccurring theme of the character is his relationship with his dysfunctional family; as an infant, Felix once used him as a bargaining tool and taught him the mystic arts.
 Despite his abuse, Sebastian often yearns to make amends with his father and respects his skills.
-The older brother of Fauna, the pair hold a rivalry in pitting their sorcerous skills against one another but he holds sympathy and care for her due to also being similarly abused.
+The older brother of Fauna, the pair hold a rivalry but he holds sympathy and care for her due to also being similarly abused.
 Sebastian and Fauna's unnamed mother remains his favored parent although she delved into the dark arts due to Felix's influence.

-Reputation

-Faust's reputation is a reoccurring theme for the character due to being the son of a sorcerous super-villain; The character's reputation often aired as being poor due to his lineage, with Justice League members often distrusting him with some exceptions.
-It is also attributed to his powers affecting other's perception of him.
-In DC Rebirth, however, Sebastian's relation with the Justice League improved despite not serving as a member.Faust's abilities as a warlock are also exceptional, being considered on par other mystical menaces such as Wizard (William Zard) and the Enchantress.
-He was also described as the top arcane operative in the United States and the most proficient magic user in A.R.G.U.S., having previously led its arcane division.
+Love interests